Hardware Measurement

 What Hardware Mode Does

-MatchPatch sends the reference DI to the Helix, switches presets and snapshots, records the processed sound, and measures the loudness.
+MatchPatch sends the reference DI to the processor, switches presets and snapshots, records the processed sound, and measures the loudness.

-The Helix is doing the real tone work.
+The processor is doing the real tone work.
 MatchPatch is listening and calculating the output-level changes.

 Check The Backend